hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] improve the mlc-open output text to be more useful
 - [x] ds01-git-init doesn't work
 - [ ] confirm the initial ssh config setup makes sense
-- [ ] for the container name, does it make sense to have the username before? surely easier just to call it the image/project name?
+- [x] for the container name, does it make sense to have the username before? surely easier just to call it the image/project name?
     - naming convention: <projet><username><container/image>?
+- [ ] resolve container naming convention
+    - currently inconsistent: some commandsimplements with username suffix, some don't
+    - maybe remove username suffix if the username is in a label -> make sure to remove all dependencies (e.g. list / search / stop / remove etc might search for user-affiliated containers via the label)
-- [ ]  currently mlc-create --show-limits => again it makes more sense to have naming convention more intuitive
+- [x]  currently mlc-create --show-limits => again it makes more sense to have naming convention more intuitive
-    - [ ] i think this functionality got lost, but in the image / container Wizards, have clear arg for inspecting resource allocations
+    - [x] i think this functionality got lost, but in the image / container Wizards, have clear arg for inspecting resource allocations
-- [ ] at all decision point: add clear defaults (ie. to press enter is usually just yes (to proceed).
+- [x] at all decision point: add clear defaults (ie. to press enter is usually just yes (to proceed).
 Enter should never default to exit
+- [ ] when all other commands working, come back to this as there's streamlining to be done here
+- [ ] doesn't read users images
+        ```
+        ✓ Workspace exists: ~/workspace (16 project(s))
+        ○ No custom images yet (will create one)
+        ```
 - [ ] in the user setup, move the vs code setup to be just after ssh keys setup (i.e. before the dir & image setup: when choose no at ```⚠  Project directory already exists: /home/datasciencelab/workspace/test
 Use existing directory?
 [Y/n]:``` ==> have graceful failover: provide options to 1) overwrite existing dir with new dir (incl warning), 2) rename new project, 3) exit
 - [ ] similarly for ```✓ You're already set up!Everything looks good.
 You can:....
 Run full wizard anyway? [y/N]:  ``` if choose no, have graceful failover: options 1) skip to new project init,  2) skip to specific section (e.g. ssh keys / vs code configs / dir set up / new image / container run etc etc), 3) exit

 ### Project Init
-- [ ] do i need the project type at the beginning? or is this basically redundant as i do package management in image creation? or does it serve a useful/diff purpose?
+- [x] do i need the project type at the beginning? or is this basically redundant as i do package management in image creation? or does it serve a useful/diff purpose?
-- [ ] there's an error with a lot of the image types where it crashes out after this unknown option (maybe just remove this type part?):
+- [x] there's an error with a lot of the image types where it crashes out after this unknown option (maybe just remove this type part?):
-        ```
-        Step 5: Docker Image
-        Create a custom Docker image?
-[Y/n]: y
-        Unknown option: --type=nlp
-        ```
 - [ ] I'm not really sure what the point of the requirements.txt is in this process? surely it's important to get the packages in the image, then the requirements.txt is just all of them?
 But project init creates a requirements.txt BEFORE creating an image??
         ```
         Step 4: Creating Project Files